slint-ui/slint/docs/layouting.md

 }
 ```

-The `x` and `y` properties are relative to the parent.
-They can be specified in

-*  `px`: logical pixels, scaled with the device pixel ratio
-*  `phx`: physical pixels

-The default value for `x` and `y` is always 0.

-The `width` and `height` properties are also specified in pixels.
-Additionaly, they can also take a value in `%`, in that case, this is the ratio compared to the parent element.
-The default values for `width` and `height` depends on the element.
-Some elements have content and had their size is based on their content.
-This is the case for `Image` or `Text` and most widgets.
-Elements that do not have content, default to fill the parent element.
-For example: `Rectangle`, `TouchArea`, `FocusScope`, `Flickable`,
-and `Clip`.

-## Layouts

-There are different kinds of layouts, but they all share some common traits.
-Layouts are responsible for positioning their direct sub-elements.
-Each element has a minimum and maximum size which can be set with the `minimum_width`, `minimum_height`, `maximum_width`, and  `maximum_height` properties.
-When the `width` or `height` is specified directly, it is considered to be of fixed size.
-If an element contains a layout, it also impacts the minimum and maximum size of that element.
-The `horizontal_stretch` and `vertical_stretch` properties specify how much an element stretches proportionally to other elements.

-Layouts have a `spacing` and `padding` property.
-Their default value is defined by the widget style.
-`padding` can be split in `padding-left`, `padding-right`, `padding-bottom` and `padding-top`.

-## VerticalLayout and HorizontalLayout

-These layout the widgets in a column (HorizontalLayout) or in a row (VerticalLayout).
-By default, the elements will be stretched or shrinked so that they take the whole space, but this can be adjusted with the alignment.
+The position of both rectangles is fixed, as well as the size of the inner green one.
+The outer blue rectangle however has a size that's automatically calculated using binding
+expressions for the `width` and `height` properties.
+The calculation results in the
+bottom left corner aligning with the corner of the window - it is updated whenever
+the `width` and `height` of the window changes.

+When specifying explicit values for any of the geometric properties, SixtyFPS requires
+you to attach a unit to the number.
+You can choose between two different units:

+  * Logical pixels, using the `px` unit suffix.
+This is the recommended unit.
+  * Physical pixels, using the `phx` unit suffix

+Logical pixels scale automatically with the device pixel ratio that your system is
+configured with.
+For example, on a modern High-DPI display the device pixel ratio can be 2,
+so every logical pixel occupies 2 physical pixels.
+On an older screen the user
+interface scales without any adaptations.

+Additionally, the `width` and `height` properties can also be specified as a `%` percentage
+unit, which applies relative to the parent element.
+For example a `width: 50%` means half
+of the parent's `width`.

+The default values for `x` and `y` properties are 0, which means they align with their parent
+on the screen.

+The default values for `width` and `height` depend on the type of element.
+Some elements are sized
+automatically based on their content, such as `Image`, `Text`, and most widgets.
+The following elements
+do not have content and therefore default to fill their parent element:

+ * `Rectangle`
+ * `TouchArea`
+ * `FocusScope`
+ * `Flickable`
+ * `Clip`

+## Automatic Placement using Layouts

+SixtyFPS comes with different layout elements that automatically calculate the position and size of their children:

+ * `VerticalLayout` / `HorizontalLayout`: The children are placed along the vertical or horizontal axis.
+ * `GridLayout`: The children are placed in a grid of columns and rows.
+ * `PathLayout`: The children are placed along a path.

+Layouts can also be nested, making it possible to create complex user interfaces.

+You can tune the automatic placement using differen constraints, to accomodate the design of your user
+interface.
+For example each element has a minimum and a maximum size.
+Set these explicitly using the
+following properties:

+  * `minimum_width`
+  * `minimum_height`
+  * `maximum_width`
+  * `maximum_height`

+A layout element also affects the minimum and maximum size of its parent.

+An element is considered to have a fixed size in a layout when the `width` and `height` is specified directly.

+When there is extra space in a layout, elements can stretch along the layout axis.
+You can control this stretch
+factor between the element and its siblings with these properties:

+  * `horizontal_stretch`
+  * `vertical_stretch`

+A value of `0` means that the element will not be stretched at all; unless all siblings also have a stretch
+factor of `0`.
+Then all the elements will be equally stretched.

+## Common Properties on Layout Elements

+All layout elements have the following properties in common:

+  * `spacing`: This controls the spacing between the children.
+  * `padding`: This specifies the padding within the layout, the space between the elements and the border of the
+    layout.

+The default value for both properties is defined by the widget style SixtyFPS is configured width.

+For more fine grained control, the `padding` property can be split into properties for each side of the layout:

+  * `padding-left`
+  * `padding-right`
+  * `padding-top`
+  * `padding-bottom`

+## `VerticalLayout` and `HorizontalLayout`

+The `VerticalLayout` and `HorizontalLayout` elements place elements in a column or row.
+By default, they will be stretched or shrunk so that they take the whole space, and their
+alignment can be adjusted.

+The following example places the blue and yellow rectangle in a row and evenly stretched
+across the 200 logical pixels of `width`:

 ```60
 // Stretch by default